UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 }
 ```

-Gruntfile.js tasks will always be in a wrapper that looks similar to the above example. loadNpmTasks will load grunt tasks from modules. registerTask will register a task name.
+`Gruntfile.js` tasks will always be in a wrapper that looks similar to the above example. `loadNpmTasks` will load grunt tasks from modules. `registerTask` will register a task name.
 Grunt runs the task named "default" if no tasks are given on the command line.

 In the above example, typing grunt in your project root will run the "uglify" and "less" tasks, both of which are defined by their respective contributed modules.

-### Building our javascript ###
+### Building our JavaScript ###

-To get our javascript source files built to assets/app.min.js, we'll add some configuration for the grunt-contrib-uglify module.
+To get our JavaScript source files built to `assets/app.min.js`, we'll add some configuration for the `grunt-contrib-uglify` module.

 ```javascript
 module.exports = function(grunt){